aws-samples/medical-text-sentence-relevance-bert/README.md

 ## Cleaning Up

 When you've finished with this solution, make sure that you delete all unwanted AWS resources.

-AWS CloudFormation can be used to automatically delete all standard resources that have been created by the solution and notebook.
-From the ECS Clusters, manually de-deploy the deployed containers by clicking the running tasks and selecting `Stop`.
-Next, Go to the AWS CloudFormation Console, and delete the `Medical_Text_Analysis` stack.
-Note that if you try to delete the stack prior to stopping the ECS cluster will **not** be deleted.
+1. From the ECS Clusters, manually de-deploy the deployed containers by clicking the running tasks and selecting `Stop`.

+2. From the ECS Task Definition section; de-register the task definitions you created.

+3. From the AWS ECR Console, you can manually delete the registered images.

-**Caution**: You need to still delete other resources manually created.
-From the AWS SageMaker Console, you can [delete the SageMaker Studio domain you created](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).
-From the AWS ECR Console, you can manually delete the registered images.
+4. From the AWS SageMaker Console,  [delete the SageMaker Studio user and domain you created](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).

+5. Finally, go to the AWS CloudFormation Console, and delete the `Medical_Text_Analysis` stack.
+Note that if you try to delete the stack prior deleting the manually created resources, those specific resource will **not** be deleted.

 ## Useful Resources